Rusudan of Georgia: Life

 The Khwarezmians were superseded by the Mongols.
 They advanced into Georgia in 1235.
-Devastated and plundered by Jelal ad-Din’s incursions, Georgia surrendered without any serious resistance.
-By 1240 all the country was under the Mongol yoke.
-Forced to accept the sovereignty of the Mongol Khan in 1242, Rusudan had to pay an annual tribute of 50,000 gold pieces and support the Mongols with a Georgian army.
+Devastated and plundered by Jelal ad-Din's incursions, Georgia surrendered without any serious resistance.
+By 1239, all the country was under the Mongol yoke, and had to accept the Georgian–Mongolian treaty of 1239.
+Rusudan had to pay an annual tribute of 50,000 gold pieces and support the Mongols with a Georgian army of 80,000 soldiers.

 Fearing that her nephew David would aspire to the throne, Rusudan held him prisoner at the court of her son-in-law, the sultan Kaykhusraw II, and sent her son David to the Mongol court to get his official recognition as heir apparent.
 She died in 1245, still waiting for her son to return.

-Family

-She married in 1224 to the Seljuk prince Ghias ad-Din, a grandson of Kilij Arslan II who converted to Christianity on his marriage.
-They were the parents of David VI of Georgia and a daughter named Tamar, who married her cousin, the sultan Kaykhusraw II, and following his death in 1246, the Pervane Mu'in al-Din Suleyman as one of the preconditions of the peace settlement.